My name is Nancy Loe. I’m a genealogist and have worked in professionally in libraries and archives for four decades.

 My first professional job Head of Local History and Genealogy at the Pikes Peak Library District in Colorado Springs, just as Alex Haley’s Roots was making genealogy extremely popular, so we were very busy.
 Since then I’ve worked in academic special collections and archives in California.
 My staff and I acquired, preserved, organized archival collections.
 We also guided researchers.
 I completed NEH grants to digitize finding aids and archival materials.

-In addition to appearing on PBS’s American Experience and California Gold, I’ve presented at RootsTech, Jamboree, and state, regional, and local genealogy societies.
-Organizing genealogical research using archival principles is my favorite topic, and a full list of my presentations is available here.
+In addition to appearing on PBS’s American Experience and California Gold, I’ve presented at RootsTech, National Genealogical Society, , and other conferences and webinars in the U.S., Canada, and Australia.
+A full list of my presentations is available here.